floydspace/dynamodb-migrations-tool/README.md

 ## Installation

-Make sure you have [AWS-SDK](https://aws.amazon.com/sdk-for-node-js/) installed.
+Make sure you have [AWS-SDK](https://aws.amazon.com/sdk-for-node-js/) installed and configured properly.
 Then install the Dynamit CLI to be used in your project with

 ```bash
 $ npm install --save-dev dynamit-cli